Long Island History: How Did We Get Here?

 Education — Many Long Island schools have been recognized for their excellence, but the challenge is to provide equitable access to an excellent education for all students.

 Environment – Long Islanders feel a deep connection to the beauty of our natural environment.
-Long Island has provide leadership on key environmental issues including toxic pesticides, open space preservation, drinking water protection, and recycling.
+Long Island has provided leadership on key environmental issues, including toxic pesticides, open space preservation, drinking water protection, and recycling.

 Transportation — Long Island has a history of leading in transportation, including one of the first railroads in the U.S., the world’s first limited-access highways, and the first transatlantic flight.
 Our region continues to work to adapt and modernize our transportation system to face 21st-century needs.